-As well as the indigenous Taíno native culture, the Dominican Republic is also home to European Spanish and African cultural elements.
+As well as the indigenous Taíno language and culture, the Dominican Republic is also home to European Spanish and African cultural elements.
 The country has been influenced by European Spanish culture in terms of its language and traditions.

 As a result of the Spanish settlement, for instance, Spanish has become the Dominican Republic’s official language.
 Also notable is the fact that there is a range of accents in the Dominican Republic, all similar to both Andalusia and the Canary Islands.

 The Ecuadorian culture has taken on and adopted much of the Spanish culture and heritage.
 As with the other countries on this list, Spanish is widely spoken in Ecuador, with 90% of the population speaking Spanish as their first language.

 The indigenous population also speak languages such as Kichwa Shaur and Wao.